-Most ultrasound exams require no preparation, with a few exceptions:
+Most ultrasound exams require no preparation.
+However, there are a few exceptions:

-- For some ultrasound exams, such as of the gallbladder, your doctor may ask that you not eat or drink for up to 6 hours before the exam.
+- For some scans, such as a gallbladder ultrasound, your care provider may ask that you not eat or drink for a certain period of time before the exam.

 What you can expect

-Some ultrasounds are done inside your body.
-A transducer is attached to a probe that's inserted into a natural opening in your body.
-Examples of these exams include:
+Sometimes, ultrasounds are done inside your body.
+In this case, the transducer is attached to a probe that's inserted into a natural opening in your body.
+Examples include:

 - Transesophageal echocardiogram.
-A transducer is inserted into your esophagus, usually with sedation, to obtain heart images.
+A transducer, inserted into the esophagus, obtains heart images.
+It's usually done while under sedation.

 - Transvaginal ultrasound.
-A transducer is inserted into a woman's vagina to view her uterus and ovaries.
+A special transducer is gently inserted into the vagina to look at the uterus and ovaries.